jessieyli/deep-learning-final/README.md

 # deep-learning-final

 `mkdir videos` to store videos
-`mkdir imgfames` to store each video's frames
+`mkdir imgframes` to store each video's frames